Arriving on Official Move In Days

-For information regarding the role of Resident Assistants see the Resident Assistant webpage.
+For information regarding the role of Resident Assistants as well as a listing of RAs see the Resident Assistant webpage.

-You may mail packages to HLS and have them waiting in your room when you arrive.
-The HLS Residential Mail Center handles all mail and package deliveries, so you should ship the packages to yourself at your HLS Residential Mail Center address.
-In order to ensure that your packages are delivered to your room, you should plan to have them arrive no sooner than 10 days prior to your move-in date, which would be July 29 for returning students and transfers, August 9, 2011 for LL.M.s, incoming S.J.D.s and Exchange students, and August 20 for 1Ls .
+At the beginning of the year, you may mail packages to HLS and have them waiting in your room when you arrive.
+The HLS Mail Center handles all mail and package deliveries, so you should ship the packages to yourself at your Mail Center address.
+In order to ensure that your packages are delivered to your room, you should plan to have them arrive no sooner than 10 days prior to your move-in date.

-Unfortunately, the HLS Residential Mail Center is not able to deliver packages exceeding 50 pounds to your room, so please pack your boxes accordingly.
-Should a box heavier than 50 pounds arrive, you may pick it up in the HLS Residential Mail Center when you arrive.
+Unfortunately, the HLS Mail Center is not able to deliver packages under 15 pounds or exceeding 50 pounds to your room, so please pack your boxes accordingly.
+In addition, any identifiable computer boxes, regardless of weight, should be picked up in the Mail Center for the security of your item.
+Should a box outside these descriptions arrive, you may pick it up in the HLS Residential Mail Center.
 Packages that arrive after the day of your scheduled move-in or later can also be picked up in the HLS Residential Mail Center.
-Please note that during the academic year, packages will not deliver your packages to your room – all deliveries go to the HLS Residential Mail Center where students can pick them up after receiving e-mail notification of arrival.
+Please note that during the academic year, packages will not be delivered to your room – all deliveries go to the HLS Residential Mail Center where students can pick them up after receiving e-mail notification of arrival.

-There is storage space in the residence halls, but it is very limited and therefore restricted to three boxes per resident.
-All boxes, trunks, and suitcases placed in storage must have a properly filled-out, current storage sticker on them, with their name, cell phone number, email address, and date the materials were stored.
 Students returning to the dorms were allowed to keep items in the storage room over the summer.
 However, all dorm residents are welcome to store up to three items during the year, as well.
-You can pick up an academic year storage sticker from your RA.
 All items placed in storage are done so at the resident’s own risk.
 Neither the University nor any of its officers are responsible for their safekeeping.
 We recommend that residents wait to place items in the storage rooms until after returning students have retrieved the belongings they stored over the summer.

 Things to consider bringing to HLS